How Do Chickens Stay Warm in the Winter?

 Fluffing their Feathers

-Chickens will fluff their feathers when it gets cold.
-Wild birds do this as well.
-Their downy feathers trap tiny pockets of air next to the body, allowing the chicken to warm those pockets of air with its body heat and hold that warm air close to the body, preventing cold air from touching the skin.
+Their downy feathers trap tiny pockets of air next to their body, allowing the chicken to warm those pockets of air with its body heat and hold that warm air close to the body, preventing cold air from touching the skin.
 It works like insulation for them.

 The more air that stays trapped, the warmer the chicken.
-They'll fluff up their outer feathers when it's cold outside to trap as much air in the down as possible.
-One reason why chickens molt each fall is so they have nice, new feathers come winter.
+So they'll fluff up their outer feathers when it's cold outside to trap as much air in the down as possible.

 Fun Fact: the technical term for fluffing up their feathers is “ptiloerection".